 Now let’s add a second factor.
 By the end of 2008 China’s gold reserves where around 600t and Russia’s little over 500t.
 Fast forward to May 2017 again and China’s reserves multiplied themselves 3x (!) to more than 1800t.
 Guess what?
 Russia’s reserves also multiplied themselves by 3x to 1700t.
 Curious numerology.

 So what changed?
-A simple thing: Yuan-denominated Crude Oil Futures Contracts backed by (and fully convertible to) Gold on the Shanghai and Hong-Kong exchange.
+According to some theories: Yuan-denominated Crude Oil Futures Contracts backed by (and fully convertible to) Gold on the Shanghai and Hong-Kong exchange.
 Gold brings a stable confidence frame to support what may very well become the new Asian Oil Benchmark, which will begin trading on the Shanghai International Energy Exchange (INE) later this year.
 The first commodity contract in China open to foreign investment funds, will effectively bring an official alternative to the hegemony of the petrodollar.

 Enters Saudi Arabia…